zenite-docs/zenite-docs.github.io/endpoints/query.md

 Configure the query that will be used to access or modify your database data.

-1. Choose a database on which the query will be executed.
+1. Choose a database from the drop-down on which the query will be executed.
 2. Write your query, for example:

 ```sql